Edited by Mark Anderson, Cathryn Reher, Suzanne Scheller & Julian Zweber

 The Vulnerable Adults Act

-Introduction and Background; The Vulnerable Adults Act; Vulnerable Adults Act – Reporting Suspected Maltreatment; Vulnerable Adults Act – Processing a Maltreatment Report; Application of the Act; Limitations of the Act; Other Minnesota Vulnerable Adults Legislation; Federal Vulnerable Adults Legislation; Summary of Legislative Changes to the Act and Related Provisions
+Introduction and Background; The Vulnerable Adults Act; Vulnerable Adults Act – Reporting Suspected Maltreatment; Vulnerable Adults Act – Processing a Maltreatment Report; Application of the Act; Limitations of the Act; Other Minnesota Vulnerable Adult Legislation; Federal Vulnerable Adults Legislation; Summary of Legislative Changes to the Act and Related Provisions

 – Suzanne M. Scheller